 6. Depending on the severity of your concern, you can access therapy for yourself to learn more about how to maintain your own mental health when concerned about loved ones.
 Thank you for asking this question.
-Concern for others is shared by many during these difficult times.
+It's hard to witness distress in our loved ones.
+You are a good person.

 Contact via this website is intended for questions only.
 Contact will not secure services or treatment.
 Contact your health care professional for the treatment of mental illness, emergencies 911, resources 211, or mental health Lifeline 988.
 Telka does not offer emergency services or crisis intervention.